Newly Released Photos Show The Inside Of The Cabin Jayme Closs Was Held Captive In

 — ThePoliceReporter.com (@ArrestsMugshots) January 15, 2019

-When Jayme finally managed to escape she was found wandering through the streets by a neighbor walking her dog.
-The neighbor, Kristin Kasinskas, said that the teen was relatively composed despite the circumstances.
-She described her as “dirty,” “tired” and “thin,” wearing only a hoodie, leggings, and a pair of men’s sneakers far too big for her.
-Kristin brought the teen to the Jeanine and Peter Kasinskases’ home, nearby neighbors.
+When Jayme finally managed to escape, she was found wandering through the streets by a neighbor walking her dog.
+The neighbor, Jeanne Nutter, said that the teen was relatively composed despite the circumstances.
+She described her as “dirty,” “tired,” and “thin,” wearing only a hoodie, leggings, and a pair of men’s sneakers far too big for her.
+Kristin brought the teen to Kristin and Peter Kasinskas’ home, a house just in the neighborhood.

 “Jeanne said, ‘If you have a gun, get it ready.
-We don’t know if he’s coming here,’ ” Peter said.
+We don’t know if he’s coming here,'” Peter said.
 “I got my firearm out and stood by the door until the police arrived.”